 Why I value British Airways Gold Elite status

 - It gives me American Airlines lounge access when I’m flying within the US regardless of what cabin I’m flying in.
-That saves me from having to buy an Admirals Club membership or from having to spend $450 on the Citi®/AAdvantage® Executive World Elite Mastercard® (which offers Admirals Club membership as a benefit).
+That saves me from having to buy an Admirals Club membership or from having to spend annual_fees (was $450 at the time of writing) on the card_name (which offers Admirals Club membership as a benefit).

 - Because I mostly book my long-haul flights with cash and because most of my short-haul bookings are reward bookings, Avios is my primary airline currency (a great currency for short-haul bookings) and Gold elite status ensures that I earn a 100% Avios bonus when I fly with British Airways.
 As I spend Avios almost as quickly as I earn them (to save on expensive fares that I would otherwise have to pay for with cash), that’s a very useful benefit for me to have.

 - Gold status opens up extra short-haul Reward Flight availability and because I frequently fly on intra-Europe routes that get ludicrously expensive when schools are on vacation, this extra award availability saves me a lot of money every year (conservatively, I estimate that I save at least $1,000/year thanks to the expanded award availability that BA Gold elite status offers).

 - Mostly, I get treated very well when I have to call British Airways to get things changed or sorted out.
 My hold times are rarely annoyingly long and even during the height of the pandemic when a lot of people were having no end of problems with British Airways, my experiences were, on the whole, good.
 I value not having my time wasted (while on hold) and having agents who always seem keen to help and I’m not sure that would be the case if I drop down to a lower tier.

 For some, those reasons would not be enough to persuade them to go the extra mile to keep hold of Gold elite status, but after having thought things through, a tier point run made sense for me.